Georgios Aresti: AEK Athens

 In November 2011, the manager of AEK Athens, Mr. Nikos Kostenoglou, noticed him and offered him his first professional contract in 2012 for 3 years.
-In August 2012, Aresti was on a loan to Glyfada FC for a year.
+In August 2012, Aresti was on a loan to Glyfada for a year.

 Enosis Neon Paralimni

 In 2013, AEK Athens was going through and economical crisis and that led to the subdivision of the club to the third division league in Greece.
 Aresti was then released from his contract, and returned to Cyprus in order to find a football club.
 He went through trials with Anorthosis Famagusta FC and Enosis Neon Paralimni FC.
 At the end, at the age of 19 years old, he was offered a professional football contract with Enosis Neon Paralimni FC for a duration of 3 years.

 The 2013-14 season, was Aresti's peak career season, with 16 appearances in the first division league of Cyprus.
 His former manager in Enosis Neon Paralimni FC, Mr. Nicos Andronicou, was the first to trust Aresti and gave him opportunities to reveal his talent.
 It was the time where he was seen and noticed by all the Cypriot football clubs.